On this page:

 - From Alert & Respond > Health Rules, you will see the health rules that you created in Create Preset Dashboards and Health Rules.

 Create Custom Dashboards and Health Rules

-The Java Agent will report metrics generated by Synthetic Server as well as the JMX and machine agent health rules such as CPU usage, memory consumption, etc. You can create custom dashboards on either or a combination of all of them.
+The Java Agent will report metrics generated by Synthetic Server such as CPU usage, memory consumption, garbage collection, etc. You can use these metrics to create health rules and custom dashboards.

 See the following pages for instructions: